 Lisa self-published her first book when she was twelve years old.
 She typed the story on a manual typewriter, illustrated it with crayon and pen, sewed the binding on her mother’s sewing machine, and bound the pages between two pieces of cardboard covered in red feed-sack material with white polka dots.

 Now, Lisa is the owner of Stumptown Publishing, LLC, a creative press and studio founded in 2007.
-She published Two-Lane Livin’ Magazine for ten years.
+She published Two-Lane Livin’ Magazine for ten years and now writes online at Two-Lane Renaissance.
+She is a featured columnist in The Trader’s Guide, and is the author of several books, an artist, a gardener, and a homesteader.